-- 1. Analyze scripts more in depth from the viewpoint of the actor. - 2.
-Analyze, develop, and perform more complex characters. - 3.
+- 1. Analyze scripts from the viewpoint of the actor. - 2.
+Analyze, develop, and perform a character. - 3.
 Demonstrate effective and safe use of the voice and body. - 4.
-Define and discuss terms and concepts using an expanded vocabulary of theater. - 5.
-Perform at an increasingly skilled level in ensemble building exercises, scenes and final projects, which may include participation in plays. - 6.
-Analyze and critique personal and peer performances. - 7.
+Define and discuss terms and concepts using the vocabulary of theater. - 5.
+Perform at an appropriately skilled level in ensemble building exercises, scenes and final projects, which may include participation in plays.